Skip to content

 Hyperparameter Tuning Configuaration

-The Hyperparameter Tuning configuartion allows users to configure different options for hyperparameter optimization to create multiple finetunes and find the best performing model.
+In the EasyLLM finetuning wizard, the Hyperparameter Tuning configuartion allows users to configure different options for hyperparameter tuning to find the best performing finetuned LLM.
 The available configuration options vary based on the subscription plan.

-Hyperparameter optimization is a technique used to find the best performing model by tuning the hyperparameters of the model.
-Hyperparameters are the parameters that are not learned during the finetuning process, but are set before the finetuning process begins.
-These parameters can have a significant impact on the performance of the model.
-Hyperparameter optimization involves trying different combinations of hyperparameters to find the best performing model.
+Hyperparameter Tuning: Hyperparameters are the parameters that are not learned during the finetuning process, but are set before the finetuning process begins (e.g. learning rate, batch size, epochs etc.).
+These parameters can have a significant impact on the performance of the finetuned LLM.
+Hyperparameter tuning involves finetuning multiple LLMs with different combinations of hyperparameters to find the best performing finetuned LLM.

-If you are new to hyperparameter tuning, please read our blog post on Hyperparameter Tuning for more information on how to use it to find the best performing model.
+If you are new to hyperparameter tuning, please read our blog post on Hyperparameter Tuning for more information on how to use it to find the best performing finetuned LLM.

 Starter Plan Users